 Let’s take a step back and look at some of the problems that might suggest that you would need help with your email marketing.

-Difficulties in Managing and Growing a Subscriber List
+Difficulties in Managing and Growing an Email Subscriber List

 In our years helping customers with email marketing strategies, we often come across situations where customer information and databases are neglected.
 It is very common to see a situation where customer information is stored all over the place, from pieces of paper to Excel sheets to relational databases.